18F/unit-testing-node/_pages/components/middleware.md

 ## Cleaning up message-in-progress IDs

-We have to be careful to remove the in-progress message IDs after we've finished processing a message or errored out.
-Especially if the first attempt errored out, since we may be able to successfully process the message in the future.
+You have to be careful to remove the in-progress message IDs after you've finished processing a message or errored out.
+This is especially true if your first attempt errored out, since you may be able to successfully process the message in the future.

-To cover this case, we'll make one last change to this test case.
-We'll make one more `middleware.execute` call _inside the callback_, and move the `should.notify(done)` clause to the end of this new expression:
+To cover this case, make one last change to this test case.
+Start by making one more `middleware.execute` call _inside the callback_, and then move the `should.notify(done)` clause to the end of this new expression:

 ```js